Skip to Content

 Typically a traditional wedge salad is topped with blue cheese dressing and crumbles.

-However-- we haven't tasted a gluten and dairy free blue cheese dressing resembling the blue cheese taste.
+However, we haven't tasted a gluten and dairy free blue cheese dressing resembling the blue cheese taste.
+If you find one, let us know the brand in the comments so we can see if it's available in our area.

-And I know so many of you love the taste of Primal Kitchen's Ranch too.
+And we know so many of you love the taste of Primal Kitchen's Ranch too.

 • burrito bowl-- customize this yummy bowl to your favorite burrito toppings and enjoy this bowl all summer long